• Skip to main content

 germinated cannabis seed with taproot

-You will also need to give the newly sprouted plant some light at this point.
-But you do not need a full-blown grow light for this.
+But make sure you do not use a full-blown grow light for this.
 You can just use a regular fluorescent bulb or a regular LED light.
-A strip LED light works well for seedlings.

 Start Seeds Without Grow Lights: Final Thoughts